- Research guides

 - Library News

 Peace Palace 100 Years

-August 28th, 2013 marks the Centennial anniversary of the Peace Palace in The Hague.
+August 28th, 2013 marked the Centennial anniversary of the Peace Palace in The Hague.
 Since its inauguration, the Peace Palace has become a worldwide icon of Peace and Justice.
-A chain of special events are scheduled between August 28th and September 21st, the UN Day of Peace, to emphasize The Netherlands’ unwavering commitment to a better world in which conflicts are settled peacefully.
-Let’s celebrate!
+A chain of special events was scheduled between August 28th and September 21st, the UN Day of Peace, to emphasize The Netherlands’ unwavering commitment to a better world in which conflicts are settled peacefully.

 The Peace Palace was built in 1913 with funds from a donation made by celebrated steel magnate and philanthropist Andrew Carnegie.
 It is home to a number of international judicial institutions, including the Permanent Court of Arbitration, the International Court of Justice and the Hague Academy of International Law, which attracts law students from all over the world every summer.
 The Peace Palace is one of the most photographed landmarks of The Hague and is accessible to the public through guided weekend tours.
 To commemorate the 100 Years anniversary, the Peace Palace Library presents a series of library blogs, pictures, posters and other materials from its collection to illustrate the origins and history of the Peace Palace, and its important role in the development of international law and world peace.

 - Eyffinger, A.C.G.M., The Peace Palace: Residence for Justice, Domicile of Learning, The Hague, Carnegie Foundation, 1988.